-Ticks become infected with the bacteria by feeding on infected mice and other small animals.
+Lyme disease is caused by Borrelia burgdorferi, a type of bacteria that is transmitted by ticks.
+These ticks become infected with the bacteria by feeding on infected mice and other small animals.
 When an infected tick bites other animals, it can transmit the bacteria to these animals.
 Lyme disease is transmitted by the deer tick (also called the black-legged tick) and a group of other closely related ticks.
-The exact tick species varies by location.
-The deer tick is a small tick and may bite animals and people without being easily detected.
+The exact tick species varies by location, but the deer tick is small enough to bite animals and people without being easily detected.

 Diagnosis of Lyme Disease in Cats

 Because so many cats do not develop symptoms after infection with B. burgdorferi, the diagnosis of Lyme disease must be made on a combination of factors, including history (especially exposure to ticks), clinical signs, finding antibodies to B. burgdorferi bacteria, and a quick response to treatment with antibiotics.
 An antibody test is not enough to make a diagnosis on its own because not all cats that are exposed to B. burgdorferi get sick, and the antibodies can persist in the blood for a long time after exposure.
 Other diagnostic tests such as blood tests, urine tests, X-rays, and sampling of joint fluid may be done as well to check for more serious effects of Lyme disease such as kidney disease and to rule out other conditions that can cause similar signs and symptoms.